 No, that kind of mess isn’t THAT hard to clean up.
 (If you have THAT kind of mess, you really just need this stuff.)
-Although, this advice will apply to any mess, little-people-parties included.
+Although this advice will apply to how to clean a trashed house as well – any mess, little-people-parties included.

 I’m talking about THE MESS.
 The big bad mess.
 When you have let the clutter and junk take over.
 There’s piles of laundry in the living room, you can’t see the kitchen counters, can’t remember the last time you cleaned out the fridge.
 You may or may not find a bag of potatoes – or what used to be potatoes – sitting at the back of the pantry.

 If you take a moment to look around your home you might even feel shame and despair.
 But you also look around and feel that sinking feeling that says you won’t EVER be able to clean it up, because you just do NOT know where to start.

 This is the sort of paralyzing mess that for some reason, wants me to live in it.
 (I don’t.
 I work very hard to not allow my home to be messy.
 I am not a naturally tidy person, which is baffling because I LOVE it when my home is tidy, and I grew up in a tidy home.
 I don’t know where I developed the messy habits.)

 I have learned that it is far easier to KEEP my home clean than to have to try cleaning a messy house once it gets to the paralyzing mess stage.

 But, if you are still there, paralyzed in your mess… well, I get it and I have the path to the light at the end of the tunnel for you.